RECOGNITION OF PRIOR LEARNING INFORMATION & APPLICATION PROCESS

 In order to receive this, the instructor must:

 The committee will then review the application and a letter of equivalency (for the relevant level) and membership card will be issued.
 No certificate will be issued, as no level of ACIA qualification has been gained.
-This equivalancy recognition would allow the instructor to choose to complete the next level of training and assessment with the ACIA.
+This equivalency recognition would allow the instructor to choose to complete the next level of training and assessment with the ACIA.

 2. Recognition of Prior Learning: Instructors with previous qualifications (within Australia or overseas) or people with significant previous rock climbing guiding or instruction experience.